amitbakde99/amitbakde99/README.md

 - 🌱 I’m currently learning **Deep Learning, MLops**

-#- 👨‍💻 All of my projects are available at [https://github.com/amitbakde99/Data-Science-Portfolio](https://github.com/amitbakde99/Data-Science-Portfolio)
+- 👨‍💻 All of my projects are available at [https://github.com/amitbakde99/Data-Science-Portfolio](https://github.com/amitbakde99/Data-Science-Portfolio)

-- 💬 Ask me about **Data Science,**
+- 💬 Ask me about **Data Science**

 - 📫 How to reach me **amitbakde99@gmail.com**